Server Generator Guide

 text/event-streamcontent type - Admin UI at

-/uiwith SSE Monitor - Path prefix support for route organization
+/uiwith SSE Viewer (real-time event stream monitor) - Path prefix support for route organization

 - Mock resolution via